Yanhuanjin/JDFTx_scripts/README.md

 Containing the structure information(in bohr).

-It looks like this:
+It looks like this(or in fractional coordinates):

 	ion H 0.805959664944308 12.093387720668192 17.984219108659595 1  # 1 for T
 	ion H 2.794399985383460 12.726286665969026 15.655411066759651 0  # 0 for F

-`Input.xyz`

-You can visualize the input file in Materials Studio.

 \* Any problem, write [here](https://github.com/Yanhuanjin/JDFTx_scripts/issues) and let me know.